Medical Student Well-Being

 The staff for this program is especially trained in working with medical students.
 This service is free to all medical students and will always be confidential.
 We want you to feel safe here at UCSF and we are here to assist you with a broad range of difficulties that may arise during your medical education.
 To request free psychotherapy, please schedule an appointment below with either Dr. Howard Rubin or Vittorio Comelli via email or by calling 415-476-0468.

-Dr. Howard Rubin, Psychiatrist
+Howard Rubin, MD, Psychiatrist

 Director, Medical Student Well-being